zulfidly/Experimental-Scraper/README.md

 - Note that scheduled functions don’t work with payloads or POST request data.
 When you need to work with payloads, you should use either a synchronous or background function instead.
 - Background Functions feature is not available in free Starter plans
 - Observed : maximum 10seconds server compute time per execution
-- server cannot hold data permanently
+- Netlify server cannot hold data permanently

 ## add VueUse for access to Vue3 friendly composables
 - ```npm i -D @vueuse/nuxt @vueuse/core```